soymadip/portfolio/notes/java/0. CW/feb-22.md

 - *object reference*: null

 ---
-## What is a Wrapper class in Java?
+## Wrapper Classes in Java

-A wrapper class in Java is a class that encapsulates (wraps) a primitive data type into an object. .
+A wrapper class in Java is a class that encapsulates (wraps) a primitive data type into an object.

 >[!info]
 > - The  **wrapper classes are part of the java.lang package**